IsNemoEqualTrue/monitor-table-change-with-sqltabledependency/README.md

 * [Apply filter based on WHERE condition.](https://github.com/christiandelbianco/monitor-table-change-with-sqltabledependency/wiki/Use-case:-Where-filter)

 ## Donate
-TableDependency, SqlTableDependency and OracleTableDependency are personal open source projects.
-Started in 2015, I have put hundreds of hours adding new features, enhancing and fixes, with the goal to make them a usefull and a user friendly component.
+SqlTableDependency is a personal open source project.
+Started in 2015, I have put hundreds of hours adding new features, enhancing and fixes, with the goal to make them a usefull and  user-friendly component.
 I need your help to achieve this.

 [![Donate](https://pledgie.com/campaigns/30269.png)](https://pledgie.com/campaigns/30269)